putneydm/david_site_jekyll/test/_posts/2015/November/2015-11-15-I-thought-giant-phones-were-ridiculous.markdown

 image: steve_jobs_three_devices
 imageAlt: "Steve Jobs introducing the iPhone as three devices in 2007."
 promo: "I thought giant phones were ridiculous.
 Until I got one"
 quote: "Yet Apple tends to have  a \"we know best\" attitude concerning UX  matters.
-It\'s not surprising that Apple stuck by its initial design choices."
+It's not surprising that Apple stuck by its initial design choices."
 blogimage:
 blogalt:
 ---